Funny Fantasy Books That Will Leave You Laughing

 Fantasy books are often gigantic tomes with sweeping storylines and epic stakes.
 The characters are weighed down by responsibilities, and typically face life-or-death situations with nothing less than the fate of the world on the line.

 But sometimes, you want to be transported to a world that tends towards the lighter side of storytelling, where the hijinks and missteps are more the point than the quest.
-Here are nine fantasy books that will have you laughing as you turn the pages.
+Here are some of our favorite fantasy books that will have you laughing as you turn the pages.

 six-crystal-princesses_piers-anthony